 atrocious, bleak, depressing, depressive, dismal, dispiriting, distressing, doleful, dreary, foreboding, funereal, gloomy, horrible, lugubrious, mournful, ominous, oppressive, sad, sinister, sombre

-Don’t get me wrong, I think black guitars can look fantastic – they just need a little help to become less uninspiring.
-For example, the body could have a trans-black finish with a beautiful wood underneath, it could have a less common matte black finish, or it could have some white binding to help set it off.
+Don’t get me wrong, I think black guitars can look fantastic – they just need a little help to become less ‘plain Jane’.
 It’s the dull as ditch-water, plain gloss black guitars that I despise wholeheartedly…and unfortunately this is more often than not the sole option available to the oft forgotten southpaw guitarist – at least until you are willing to shell out more serious money…

 Forgettable

 One goal of paramount importance when playing live is to be MEMORABLE.
-If you’re standing in the back in your black clothes and black guitar you’re not making much of a remarkable impression as far as appearances are concerned.
+If you’re standing in the back in your dark clothes with a black guitar you’re not making much of a remarkable impression as far as appearances are concerned, are you?
 Hell, if the lighting at the venue is poor people might not remember you at all when the gig is over…

 Misjudged Sales Results